We are getting married in one of our favorite places, looking out over the Salish Sea.

 GETTING THERE

-From Seattle, it’s a 30 minute ferry ride to Bainbridge Island, followed by a 60-90 minute drive, to get to Port Townsend.
+From downtown Seattle, on a normal day, it’s a 30 minute ferry ride to Bainbridge Island, followed by a 60-90 minute drive, to get to Port Townsend.
+Wait times to drive onto the ferry can range from 30 minutes to 2 hours.
+You should anticipate longer wait times to drive onto the ferry during Labor Day weekend as well as ferry delays!

 You can also skip the ferry and drive around via Tacoma, which can take anywhere from 2 - 4 hours, one way, depending on traffic.